The Intelligence Layer

 If You Lead a Corporate Team

-Your team doesn't get replaced.
-They get promoted.
+Your team doesn’t get replaced.
+The coordination tax does.

 The AI Department Architecture